Dymitr of Goraj

-Dymitr of Goraj (Dymitr z Goraja) (c.1340–1400) of Clan Korczak was a Grand Crown Marshal from 1390 and Court Treasurer in the years 1364–1370 and 1377–1391.
+Dymitr of Goraj (Dymitr z Goraja) (c.1340–1400) of Clan Korczak was a Crown Grand Marshal from 1390 and Court Treasurer in the years 1364–1370 and 1377–1391.
 He was one of the wealthiest magnates of his era, and a mentor and adviser to Queen Jadwiga of Poland.

-Dymitr was born around 1340 as the son of Piotr of Klecia (Piotr z Klecia), starost of Zhydachiv, member of the Korczak family (using the Korczak coat of arms) and owner of the village of Klecie.
+Dymitr was born around 1340 as the son of Piotr of Klecia (Piotr z Klecia), starosta of Zhydachiv, member of the Korczak family (using the Korczak coat of arms) and owner of the village of Klecie.
 Piotr became a member of the royal court of Poland, and Dymitr quickly joined him there.
 Around that time Dymitr converted from Orthodox to Catholic faith.
 In 1364, at the court of Casimir III the Great (last king of the Piast dynasty) he became the Court Treasurer, a title he held in the years 1364–1370 (the year of Casimir's death) and again in the years of 1377–1391.
 Dymitr was member of the royal council, adviser to the king, and a witness of his death.